mgetech/ecommerce/README.md

 }
 ```
 ✅ This will create an order that references existing user and product IDs.

 ---
-### 📬 More Endpoints

-A complete set of endpoints (for CRUD operations) is available in the [Postman Collection](./postman/ecommerce-postman-collection.json).
-You can import it into Postman to test everything easily.

----
 ## To run locally: